Background

 To understand habitat selection on Kiawah Island, we will continue the Island's efforts to GPS collar and mark bobcats each winter.
 To generalize our findings to other bobcat populations, we have added a second population within the Tom Yawkey Wildlife Center (Georgetown County; Yawkey Project).
 These bobcats are exposed to lower levels of human activity and may serve as a "control" for the exposed Kiawah Island bobcats.

 We will collect toxicology information from captured bobcats as well as from scat samples gathered across both sites.
 Scat samples will also provide DNA profiles of each bobcat.
-The goal is to correlate spatial patterns of bobcats to SGA exposure.
+The objective of this study is to look at spatial patterns of bobcats across differing levels of ARs exposure.

 4. Compare bobcat diet patterns between seasons, habitats, and populations